 Core Longing: “Your needs are not a problem.”

 Type 6: The Loyal Guardian is committed, responsible, faithful, suspicious, and anxious.

 Core Fear: Feeling fear itself, being without support, security, or guidance; being blamed, targeted, alone, or physically abandoned

 Core Weakness: Anxiety—scanning the horizon of life and trying to predict and prevent negative outcomes (especially worst-case scenarios); remaining in a constant state of apprehension and worry.

 Core Longing: “You are safe.”

-Type 7: The Entertaining Optimist is spontaneous, versatile, acquisitive and scattered.
+Type 7: The Entertaining Optimist is playful, excitable, versatile, scattered, and escapist.